visiontech3d/Simple-CJXL-front-end/README.md

     - Delete original images after conversion (use with caution)
     - Restore Create and Modified date of source images to converted JXL files
 6. Convert away!

+Disclaimer: Use at your own risk!
+I will not be held responsible of any negative outcomes, damage or loss of life or property caused directly or indirectly from this program.
+However if you want, feel free to buy me a cup of coffee!